mtitze/njet/docs/source/jet.rst

 and taking into account the corresponding multiplicities.

-Internally *njet* will however not work with SymPy symbols, but has its own class *jetpolynom* which is taylored specifically for the task to obtain the higher-order derivatives.
+Internally *njet* will however not work with SymPy symbols, but has its own class *jetpoly* which is taylored specifically for the task to obtain the higher-order derivatives.

 There is also NumPy support: